guysoft/PhotoPrismPi/README.rst

 #.
 Configure your WiFi by editing ``photoprismpi-wpa-supplicant.txt`` at the root of the flashed card when using it like a flash drive
 #.
 Boot the Pi from the SD card
 #.
 Hostname is ``photoprismpi`` (not ``raspberrypi`` as usual), username: ``ubuntu`` and inital password is: ``ubuntu``
-#. after a few mintues you should be able to access ``http://photoprismpi.local/``
+#.
+After a few mintues you should be able to access ``http://photoprismpi.local/``
 #.
-If you attach an usb storage device it should be avilable for indexing automatically.
+If you attach a usb storage device it should be avilable for indexing automatically.
 #.
 You can change the settings of photoprism in the file locate at ``/boot/firmware/docker-compose/photoprism/docker-compose.yml``